-Description DDG 51 and DDG 1000 destroyers are warships that provide multi-mission offensive and defensive capabilities.
+Description DDG 51 and DDG 1000 guided-missile destroyers are warships that provide multi-mission offensive and defensive capabilities.
 Destroyers can operate independently or as part of carrier strike groups, surface action groups, expeditionary strike groups, and missile defense action groups.

 Features Guided-missile destroyers are multi-mission surface combatants capable of conducting Anti-Air Warfare (AAW), Anti-Submarine Warfare (ASW), and Anti-Surface Warfare (ASuW).
 The destroyer's armament has greatly expanded the role of the ship in strike warfare utilizing the MK-41 Vertical Launching System (VLS) of the DDG 51 class, and the Advanced Vertical Launch System (AVLS) the DDG 1000 class.

 The Arleigh Burke class (DDG 51) destroyers replaced the Charles F. Adams class (DDG 2).
 The Arleigh Burke class was designed with an all-new hull form, incorporating much of the Spruance class (DD 963) destroyer propulsion and machinery plant, and the integrated Aegis Weapons System (AWS) proven on the Kidd class (DD 993) destroyers and installed on the larger Ticonderoga class cruisers.
 AWS is composed of a multi-function phased array radar, advanced AAW and ASW systems, VLS, and the Tomahawk Weapon System.
 DDG 51 was commissioned on July 4, 1991, and the class is still in production.
 The class has been continuously upgraded with advanced sensors and weapons and improved support systems.